-A problematic pattern of use leading to impairments or distress.
+a) A pattern of use leading to impairments of distress

-· increased amounts of substance to achieve intoxication or desired effect.
+· increased amounts of substance to achieve intoxication or desired effect

-· diminished effect with continued use of the same amount of the substance.
+· diminished effect with continued use of the same amount of the substance

 When Is it Time to Get Help with an Addiction?

-Cognitive-Behavioral Therapy (CBT), Motivational Interviewing (MI), Acceptance and Commitment Therapy (ACT), and Dialectical Behavior Therapy (DBT) have all been found to be effective in treating issues with Addiction.
-Our Cityscape addictions therapists understand the significance of taking this first step of setting up an initial appointment to address these issues.
-We will work with you in collaboration of developing healthier and more effective coping skills, stress management skills, and work through cravings and urges as they arise.
+Cognitive-Behavioral Therapy (CBT), Motivational Interviewing (MI), Acceptance and Commitment Therapy (ACT), and Dialectical Behavior Therapy (DBT) have all been found to be effective in treating addiction and other related disorders.
+Our Cityscape addiction therapists understand the significance of taking this first step to set up an initial appointment.
+We will work with you to develop healthier and more effective coping skills, stress management skills, and assist you in working through cravings and urges as they arise.